rychly/ReLaunchX/README.md

 # CHANGELOG
+* 1.2.1
+ * Added setting to adjust buttons size (height).
+ * Fixed launcher mode: back button does not cause about to quit message.
+ * Simplified run mode: removed the setting about start mode.
+When started from another launcher the app always works in file manager mode.
+When started as launcher (at boot time or by pressing home button) it works as launcher.
 * 1.2.0
  * Added nice graphical storage info view.
  * Added preference "Advanced Settings > Appearance > Storage Info View", enabled adds the old filesystem details print to Storage info view.